harsh7z/gpt-token-visualizar/README.md

 **Repository layout**
 - `frontend/` — Next.js 15 app that provides the UI and visualization.
-- `backend/` — Minimal Python service (single-file) used for token processing and examples.
+- `backend/` — Python FastAPI backend that uses OpenAI's `tiktoken` tokenizer for tokenization.

 ## Features
 - Visualize tokenization for prompts and model outputs